You will require this project ID while configuring BigQuery as a destination in RudderStack.

 Create a key for the service account with JSON as the type and store it.

 Service Account Permissions

 Create and download the private JSON key which will be required while configuring BigQuery as a destination in RudderStack, as shown:

-In order to enable sending data to Google BigQuery, you will first need to add it as a destination to the source from which you are sending event data.
-Once the destination is enabled, events from RudderStack will start to flow to BigQuery.
+To enable sending data to Google BigQuery, you will first need to add it as a destination in RudderStack.
+Once the destination is configured and enabled, events from RudderStack will start to flow to BigQuery.

 To do so, please follow these steps:

 Choose a source to which you would like to add Google BigQuery as a destination.